joelandman/tsdbcli/README.md

 This will create the directory /path/to/installation if it doesn't exist.
 If you don't specify INSTPATH, it will use /opt/scalable/influxdb-cli.

-[Scalable Informatics](https://scalableinformatics.com) supplies a pre-built stack with all the dependencies and Perl 5.18.2 or 5.20.1 installed on our appliances, located in the /opt/scalable/ pathway.
+[Scalable Informatics](https://scalableinformatics.com) supplies a pre-built stack with all the dependencies and Perl 5.20.1 installed on our appliances, located in the /opt/scalable/ pathway.
 If you would like to be able to use this, please contact us.
 We may use this path in the usage examples below.

 Installation
 ------------